dija-64/Challenge-6-Quiz/README.md

 # Credits
 © 2024 edX Boot Camps LLC
-OpenAi & ChatGPT for help with code debugging
+ChatGPT for help with code debugging

 # License
 Please refer to the LICENSE.txt - MIT LICENSE